 Education facilities include buildings associated with colleges and/or universities, libraries, schoolhouses, etc. Educational facilities with strong integrity are very uncommon from this time period and represent only 3% of all listed Context #8 properties.
-There are two 1991 NJHT applications associated with this category.

-- #91077 Newton Union Schoolhouse, Haddon Township, Camden County. - #91040 Classical School (The Academy), Bernards Township, Somerset County.
+- A. Newton Union Schoolhouse Haddon Township, Camden County. - B. Classical School (The Academy) Bernards Township, Somerset County.